Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 **NO2 and Pharmacy:** The correlation between NO2 levels and pharmacy mobility changes is 0.483.
 This moderate positive correlation indicates that higher visits to pharmacies are associated with higher NO2 levels.

-**Creating the first Model for the year 2020 including all the variables:**
+<a name="model_2020_2"></a>
+# 6.3.2 Complete MLR:
+Here is the Multiple Linear Regression Model for 2020 data from mid-March to mid-April for counties with more than 500K population(Considering all the mobility variables as well as the day of the week as the independent variable).

 ```{r}
 model1_2020 <- lm( NO2 ~ retail_and_recreation_percent_change_from_baseline+grocery_and_pharmacy_percent_change_from_baseline+parks_percent_change_from_baseline+transit_stations_percent_change_from_baseline+workplaces_percent_change_from_baseline+residential_percent_change_from_baseline +	Day_of_Week , data = data_2020)

 # Summary